 The province of Siena is one of the widest of all Tuscany and comprehends many areas, from the lunar landscapes of the Crete (clay hills) to the Chianti vineyards.
 They are all different and have their specific beauties but all of them have something in common: they are soul-stirring.
 Let’s take a walk then!

 Walking is the best way to observe landscapes, animals tracks and bits of history up close.
 It is also the most natural and simple physical activity, that everybody can do.
 You can discover the most evocative places, walk along former roman routes or the Francigena route, like the pilgrims used to do in the Middle Ages.
-Besides walking, we visit hill-top towns or abbeys rich in history and unique works of art, that I can explain in detail at your request.
+Besides walking, we visit hill-top towns or abbeys rich in history and unique works of art.

 The walks range from 4 to 9 miles, keep in mind that this area is beautiful as it has nice hills, so those are also included in the walks!
 But we can take it easy and burn off our pasta!